BenQ HT2060 Projector Review

 Movies

-The BenQ HT2060 is a good choice to watch movies.
+The BenQ HT2060 is a good choice for watching movies.
 It's not a very bright projector, but it's bright enough for dim rooms.
-In a completely dark room, however, its contrast shines through, as it has deep blacks, no matter how dark or bright the scene is.
+In a completely dark room, however, its contrast shines through, as it has deep blacks, especially in brighter content.
 It does so without sacrificing any of its image accuracy in the process, making it a solid pick for purists.
-Unfortunately it's not very colorful, as its color gamut is only decent, but it's enough for most people.
+Unfortunately, it's not very colorful, as its color gamut is only decent, but it's enough for most people.

 Pros